What AcidTest Will Not Accept

 • "Am I overthinking this?"

-AcidTest does not predict future behavior, assess future risk, or provide speculative conclusions about intentions or outcomes.
+AcidTest does not predict future outcomes, assess future risk, or speculate about intentions.

 Examples of out-of-scope requests: